Pretty and Tough Shade Tree Lacebark Elm

 - Loved by Birds and Butterflies

 If you need a tough shade tree that performs beautifully all year long, Lacebark Elm (Ulmus parvifolia) is up to the task.
-With it's lovely, intrictately patterned bark and attractive canopy - Lacebark Elm makes a wonderful lawn tree.
+With its lovely, intricately patterned bark and attractive canopy - Lacebark Elm makes a wonderful lawn tree.
 The popularity of this tree has continued to grow since the 1970's.

 It's also rugged and highly resistant to that awful Dutch Elm disease.
 It can tolerate a wide variety of soils.
 It's tolerant of periodic drought, if planted in well-drained soil.